 If you are debating about this, don't discount this possibility.
 You are generally not hurting yourself to fertilize a couple of weeks before erect growth begins.
+Note the timing comment in #3 if in doubt.

 10) My wheat stand is uniform but thin?
 Can N management help me overcome a thin stand?